jamestomasino/jamestomasino/README.txt

               ministers.
 They're free to join.

        Professional Stuff
-              There's  plent  of  work  here  on  Github, but the vast majority is in private repositories.
+              There's  plenty  of  work  here  on Github, but the vast majority is in private repositories.
 Much of the work in the last decade has been  for  pharmaceutical companies either in website, banner, email, conference panels, or digital sales aid form.
 In the past he has built applications on a number  of  platforms.
 If